celerity/celerity-runtime/docs/tutorial.md

 Finally, the first two parameters to the `parallel_for` function tell Celerity how many individual GPU threads (or work items) we want to execute.
-In our case we want to execute one thread for each pixel of our image, except for an 1-pixel border on the outside of the image - which is why we subtract 1 from our image size in both dimensions and additionally specify the execution offset of `(1, 1)`. _Why_ this is a good idea is left as an exercise for the reader ;-).
+In our case we want to execute one thread for each pixel of our image, except for a 1-pixel border on the outside of the image - which is why we subtract 2 from our image size in both dimensions and additionally specify the execution offset of `(1, 1)`. _Why_ this is a good idea is left as an exercise for the reader ;-).